dynobase-icon

 16. Always use 'ExpressionAttributeNames' in your queries

-Because DynamoDB has over 500 reserved keywords, use ExpressionAttributeNames always to prevent from ValidationException - Invalid FilterExpression: Attribute name is a reserved keyword; reserved keyword: XXX
+Because DynamoDB has over 500 reserved keywords, use ExpressionAttributeNames always to prevent ValidationException - Invalid FilterExpression: Attribute name is a reserved keyword; reserved keyword: XXX.
+This ensures your queries are robust and error-free.

 17. Use caching for frequently accessed items

 Invest in caching early.
-Even the smallest caches can slice your DynamoDB bill by up to 80%.
-It works especially well for frequently accessed items.
+Even the smallest caches can reduce your DynamoDB bill by up to 80%.
+It works especially well for frequently accessed items, reducing the load on your DynamoDB tables and improving response times.

 18. Use On-Demand to identify traffic patterns